WebstarsCG/PDF-Combine/README.md

 - Packaging for meta::cpan

 ## Limitations
-- Presently the input contents pdf's should hbe single page only
+- Presently it will take only one page from PDF inputs

 ## Copyright and license